RetroKoH/S1Fixed/README.md

  Function: Adds 7th Special Stage, 7th Emerald and Super Sonic Form
  Date: 2024-07-10
  Variable: SuperMod

+ Name: Rebound Mod
+ Credit: Mercury
+ Function: Makes rebounding from enemies/monitors after rolling off a cliff onto them function the same as if they were jumped on - the rebound is cut short if the jump button is released.
+ Date: 2011-07-16
+ Variable: ReboundMod

 # Under-the-Hood Optimizations/Overhauls
  Name: 128x128 Chunk Format